JetBrains/intellij-sdk-docs/tutorials/settings_tutorial.md

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 ## Introduction
 As discussed in the [_Settings_ Guide](/reference_guide/settings_guide.md), plugins can add Settings to IntelliJ Platform-based IDEs.
 The IDE displays the Settings in response to a user choosing **Settings/Preferences**.
 Custom Settings are displayed and function just like those native to the IDE.

 * bullet list
 {:toc}

 ## Overview of a Custom Settings Implementation
 Using the SDK code sample [`settings`](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/settings), this tutorial illustrates the steps to create custom Application-level Settings.
-Many IntelliJ Platform Settings implementations use fewer classes, but the `settings` code sample factors the functionality into three classes for clarity :
+Many IntelliJ Platform Settings implementations use fewer classes, but the `settings` code sample factors the functionality into three classes for clarity:
 * The [`AppSettingsConfigurable`](https://github.com/JetBrains/intellij-sdk-code-samples/blob/master/settings/src/main/java/org/intellij/sdk/settings/AppSettingsConfigurable.java) is analogous to a Controller in the MVC model - it interacts with the other two Settings classes and the IntelliJ Platform,
 * The [`AppSettingsState`](https://github.com/JetBrains/intellij-sdk-code-samples/blob/master/settings/src/main/java/org/intellij/sdk/settings/AppSettingsState.java) is like a Model because it stores the Settings persistently,
 * The [`AppSettingsComponent`](https://github.com/JetBrains/intellij-sdk-code-samples/blob/master/settings/src/main/java/org/intellij/sdk/settings/AppSettingsComponent.java) is similar to a View because it displays and captures edits to the values of the Settings.

 The structure of the implementation is the same for Project Settings, but there are minor differences in the [`Configurable` implementation](/reference_guide/settings_guide.md#constructors) and [Extension Point (EP) declaration](/reference_guide/settings_guide.md#declaring-project-settings).